krobbi/clac/docs/variables.md

 5
 ```

-## Variable Names
+## Identifiers
-Variable names must consist of one or more ASCII letters or underscores.
+Identifiers must consist of one or more ASCII letters or underscores.
 After
-the first character, digits are also allowed in variable names.
+the first character, digits are also allowed in identifiers.

-Plain variable names must be used in variable definitions.
-They cannot be
-surrounded by parentheses:
+Identifiers cannot be surrounded by parentheses in variable definitions:
 ```
 clac> (x) = 20
 Error: can only assign to variables and function signatures
 ```

+### Keywords
+These keywords are reserved and cannot be used as identifiers:
+* `false`
+* `true`

 ## Mutability
 Currently, all variables are immutable and cannot be reassigned: